RobbertH/robberth.github.io/about.md

 By now, you probably already have guessed my name.
 If not, look up at the address bar in your browser.
 Knowing that, I am basically a student with lots of hobbies and interests.
-First of all, I have chosen to study civil engineering at KU Leuven (which is great, by the way!) and as major and minor I chose electronics and computer science respectively.
+First of all, I have chosen to study engineering at KU Leuven (which is great, by the way!) and as major and minor I chose electronics and computer science respectively.
 Fortunately, that is also where my fields of interest lay.
 I love tinkering around with my arduinos and that often goes hand